SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-opentelemetry.md

 ## Configure SQL Server Logs Collection

+As part of data collection setup and app installation, you can select the **Microsoft SQL Server - OpenTelemetry** app from the **App Catalog** and click on **Install App**.
+Follow the steps below to configure the collection.

 ### Step 1: Set up Collector

 If you want to use an existing Otel Collector then this step can be skipped by selecting the option of using an existing Collector.